 What if I’m not comfortable with automation?

-Red Canary’s accuracy rates are much higher, but it still can take you weeks or months to get comfortable.
+Many teams aren’t comfortable diving into fully automated response and remediation when threats are detected.
+Red Canary’s accuracy rates are much higher, but it still can take weeks or months to get comfortable.
 There are also situations in which any action taken on specific endpoints (domain controllers, for example) would be too impactful for your business to be allowed.

 We designed action approvals for these very situations.
 Allowing certain actions to require approval by your team before executing is a smart way to begin using automation.